KalimeroMK/RssFeed/README.md

 * `spatie_disk`: Specifies which Laravel storage disk to use.
 * `spatie_enabled`: Set to `true` if you want to store images using Spatie Media Library.
 * `default_selector`: The default selector to use when extracting the full content of an RSS feed item.
+* `content_selectors`: Here you can map specific domains to custom XPath selectors for fetching full content from a post.
+If the post URL belongs to one of these domains, its selector will be used.

 ## Usage